Simultaneous estimation of the effective reproduction number and the time series of daily infections: Application to Covid-19: Applications to observed and simulated data

 In addition to the most obvious differences at the start and end of the observation period, the results also differ at several places inside the observation period.
 For example, our method estimates the start of a new increase in the reproduction number at the end of October a few days earlier.
 Furthermore, there are frequent differences in the width of the intervals, the confidence intervals of \citet{huisman2022estimation} being often wider than ours.

 The incidences at the beginning of the observation window estimated by the method of \citet{huisman2022estimation} drop suddenly because their code applies zero padding to the data at the beginning.
-We believe that this is due to the fact that they apply the method already in the initial phase of the epidemic.
+We believe that this is due to the fact that they intend to apply their method already in the initial phase of the epidemic.
 As the dynamical model of the epidemic is based on a mean field approximation of contacts between infectious and susceptible individuals, it is likely that such a model does not fit well during the early phase of an epidemic.
 We thus chose an observation period which starts later.

-\citet{huisman2022estimation} used in the preprocessing step local polynomial regression (LOESS) instead of our above-described approach based on \verb+stl+.
-This method does not estimate weekday effects, but removes them by smoothing.
+\citet{huisman2022estimation} used in the preprocessing step local polynomial regression (LOESS) whereas we used the method of \citet{rb1990stl} described in Section \ref{sub-weekday}.
+LOESS does not estimate weekday effects, but removes them by smoothing.
 In order to see whether this difference matters, we repeat the analysis with the data preprocessed as in \citet{huisman2022estimation} for both methods.
-The results are shown in Fig. \ref{post_loess} in Appendix \ref{app_sub-long}.
+We use the same LOESS tuning parameters as \citet{huisman2022estimation}: the degree of the polynomials is one and the smoothing span is $21/T$.
+The results are shown in Fig. \ref{post_loess} in Supplementary Material \ref{app_sub-long}.
 We again find that there are differences between results from our MCMC sampler and the method of \citet{huisman2022estimation}.
 Apart from the strong differences at the end of the observation period, the bootstrap confidence intervals of \citet{huisman2022estimation} show relatively large oscillations.